-This is generally a bad idea and certainly not required.
+This is generally a bad idea and certainly not required to fix the problem.

 Here you can see the black silicone, we need to carefully remove all of this without getting any into the engine.

-Once you’ve removed the silicone, clean the contact surface using some brake cleaner, leaves a lovely oil free finish for the new gasket up seal against.
+Once you’ve removed the silicone, clean the contact surface using some brake cleaner to leave a lovely oil free finish for the new gasket to seal up against.

 Now you need to remove the old gasket from the plastic rocker cover and thoroughly clean the rocker cover on the inside, paying particular attention to the gaps where the new gasket sits.

-This must be oil free so take time doing this bit.
+This must be oil free so be sure to take your time doing this bit.

 Old gasket removed.

-Cover now cleaned and ready to install the new gasket.
-Note there are 2 gaskets for the cover, 1 smaller inner gasket and the larger outer gasket.
-Push this on and ensure sure it’s even and flat.
+With the cover now cleaned and ready to install the new gasket, push this on and ensure it’s even and flat.
+Note that there are 2 gaskets for the cover, 1 smaller inner gasket and the larger outer gasket.

-Note in this picture I am also replacing the eccentric shaft sensor seal, I advise this is replaced at the same time but it’s your choice.
+In this picture, I am also replacing the eccentric shaft sensor seal, I advise this is replaced at the same time, but this is up to you.

-Fit it all back onto the car and reinstall the nuts loosely until they are all in place.
-The begin tightening them from inside to outside.
+Fit everything all back onto the car and reinstall the nuts loosely until they are all in place.
+The begin tightening them from the inside to outside.

-Refit the coils and wiring, run the engine and inspect for leaks, once all confirmed ok refit the cabin filter housing and coverings.
+Refit the coils and wiring then run the engine and inspect for leaks.
+Once everything is confirmed to be ok, refit the cabin filter housing and coverings.
 Then clean any old oil mess off your engine – voila, all done!